 Although you can get almost any type of seafood here, Arecibo is best known as being the only place where you can find dishes centered on ceti fish — a transparent fish that is not even an inch long.
 Whether it’s stuffed inside an empanadilla or a mofongo, this local delicacy is definitely worth a try.

 These are a few recommended restaurants in Arecibo:

 Salitre Mesón Costero

-This oceanfront restaurant has been recognized as a mesón gastronómico, a designation given to exceptional restaurants outside the metropolitan area.
-On the menu at Salitre Mesón Costero you will find appetizers like conch vinaigrette and mahi mahi ceviche; for the main course, choose from a variety of dishes that range from Spanish octopus-stuffed mofongo (mashed plantains) to squid ink paella.
+On the menu at Salitre Mesón Costero, which is an oceanfront restaurant, you will find appetizers like conch vinaigrette and mahi-mahi ceviche; for the main course, choose from a variety of dishes that range from Spanish octopus-stuffed mofongo (mashed plantains) to squid ink paella.

 El Nuevo Guayabo

 If you’re ready to dive into the strange but delicious world of ceti fish, head to this popular locals’ spot.
 Try the tiny, transparent fish heaped inside of a traditional plantain mofongo, or stuffed inside a crispy empanadilla — you just might be hooked.
 If not, El Nuevo Guayabo offers many great alternatives, including shrimp and crab tacos, lobster and conch salad, and a variety of grilled meats.

 Fresh-from-the-boat seafood is the specialty at MenTa Cuisine, which gives you the quintessential Caribbean dining experience.
 MenTa also delivers a variety of meat cuts, wines, and craft beers, as well as an assortment of desserts, including their famous baklava.